WebexCC-SA/US_LTRCCT-2296/docs/Emergency_Flag.md

 >  OutPutVariable -- ```Emergency_Value_Check```
 >
 > Path Expression -- ```$.defaultValue```
 >
+> Link the True path from the condition node to HTTP node

 ---
-### Add a Play Message node
+### Add a Play  node
-> Connect the False node edge to the play welcome message node
+> Connect the False node edge of condition node to the play  message node
 >
 > Activity Label: <copy>SomethingwentWrongMsg</copy>
 >